-6 Apprenticeship Learners
+5 Apprenticeship Learners

-6.1 Apprenticeships
+5.1 Apprenticeships

-6.1.1 The College will agree a contract of services with the employer prior to commencement of the apprenticeship and this will include a price for the total cost of each apprenticeship (including the cost of endpoint assessment).
-This cost will consider any recognised prior learning of the learner and only include costs that relate to the delivery of training and on-programme assessment as per the Apprenticeship Funding Rules 2023 to 2024 (publishing.service.gov.uk).
+- 5.1.1 The College will agree a contract of services with the employer prior to commencement of the apprenticeship and this will include a price for the total cost of each apprenticeship (including the cost of endpoint assessment).
+This cost will consider any recognised prior learning of the learner and only include costs that relate to the delivery of training and on-programme assessment as per the Apprenticeship Funding Rules 2023 to 2024 (publishing.service.gov.uk), or 2024/25 when published. - 5.1.2 The final agreed price will be confirmed on the enrolment form, signed by the College, learner and employer. - 5.1.3 Payment from the employer levy account, or co-investment payments from non-levy employers, will be in accordance with the apprenticeship funding rules in place at the commencement of the apprenticeship program. - 5.1.4 On request, the College may agree a schedule of instalments with non-levy employers for co-investment payments, which will at least match the ESFA payment profile.

-- 6.1.2 The final agreed price will be confirmed on the enrolment form, signed by the College, learner and employer. - 6.1.3 Payment from the employer levy account, or co-investment payments from non-levy employers, will be in accordance with the apprenticeship funding rules in place at the commencement of the apprenticeship program. - 6.1.4 On request, the College may agree a schedule of instalments with non-levy employers for co-investment payments, which will at least match the ESFA payment profile. - 6.1.5 If an employer fails to administrate the apprenticeship funds through the Digital Service, the College reserve the right to recover the cost of the training up to the band value of the apprenticeship.
+5.1.5 If an employer fails to administrate the apprenticeship funds through the Digital Service, the College reserve the right to recover the cost of the training up to the band value of the apprenticeship.
 Training costs will be evidenced in line with the apprenticeship funding rules.

-6.2 Refunds
+5.2 Refunds

-- 6.2.1 Refunds will only be considered if the College has closed, or materially reduced the content of a learner's learning programme, or if the advice given at the time of enrolment is deemed by the College to be inaccurate. - 6.2.2 If a learner requests a refund due to a complaint about the content or teaching of a course then the learner should be advised of the College's complaints procedure and provided with the necessary information in order to make a complaint. - 6.2.3 In exceptional cases a request for refund may be approved by the Group Chief Financial Officer or College Principal.
-Credit notes can only be processed by a member of the Finance department or those authorised to do so by either the Group Chief Financial Officer, Head of Finance or Finance Operations Manager.
+- 5.2.1 Refunds will only be considered if the College has closed, or materially reduced the content of a learner's learning programme, or if the advice given at the time of enrolment is deemed by the College to be inaccurate. - 5.2.2 If a learner requests a refund due to a complaint about the content or teaching of a course then the learner should be advised of the College's complaints procedure and provided with the necessary information in order to make a complaint. - 5.2.3 In exceptional cases a request for refund may be approved by the Group Chief Financial Officer or College Principal.
+Credit notes can only be processed by a member of the Finance department or those authorised to do so by either the Group Chief Financial Officer, Director of Operational Finance or Finance Operations Manager.

-7 Full Cost Recovery
+6 Full Cost Recovery

-- 7.1 Fees will be set at a level that ensures that the College is able to be self-sustaining.
-This requirement can only be varied with the agreement of the Group Chief Financial Officer or College Principal. - 7.2 The fees for all courses offered by the College must ensure that the income for each course covers the full direct delivery cost, as well as an agreed contribution to College indirect costs and overheads.
+- 6.1 Fees will be set at a level that ensures that the College is able to be selfsustaining.
+This requirement can only be varied with the agreement of the Group Chief Financial Officer or College Principal. - 6.2 The fees for all courses offered by the College must ensure that the income for each course covers the full direct delivery cost, as well as an agreed contribution to College indirect costs and overheads.